Lyndon Byers: Entertainment career

-Shortly after his playing career, Byers returned to the Boston area and became a member of the Hill Man Morning Show on radio station WAAF-FM, where he was an on air personality and sports specialist for 23 years before the show ended.
+Shortly after his playing career, Byers returned to the Boston area and became a member of the Hill Man Morning Show on radio station WAAF-FM, where he was an on-air personality and sports specialist for 23 years before the show ended.
 Byers moved to the afternoon slot along with co-host Mike Hsu.
-On September 3, 2019, Byers unexpectedly quit the Hsu & LB show in a tearful goodbye that he gave on the air seconds before walking out of the studio.
-WAAF closed up shop less than six months later.
-LB made an appearance on air on the last day of station broadcasting.

-Byers has made several appearances on the FX dramedy Rescue Me with well-known Bruins fan Denis Leary, as well as fellow former Bruins Cam Neely and Phil Esposito.
-He had a cameo appearance in the films Shallow Hal and Stuck On You as well.
-He was also featured on the Season One finale of Bar Rescue on Spike TV.
-Byers and Neely also appeared in the music video for the song "Hole Hearted" by Boston hard rock group Extreme.
+On September 3, 2019, Byers left the show.

+Personal life and death

+Byers was married to Annie and had a son.
+He died on July 4, 2025, at the age of 61.